Frequently Asked Questions

 In addition, your PRO does not collect mechanical royalties generated from sales/streams.
 We are affiliated with mechanical collection societies and some digital services themselves in order to collect your mechanical royalties globally.

 Check out this link that outlines our direct collection network:Global Royalty Collection Network

 Find out more about Songtrust's global collection network.

-These direct relationships not only allow us to collect your royalties as quickly and accurately as possible, but also with as few fees as possible.
-We are able collect from the remaining territories through reciprocal deals, sub-publishers, and local agents.
+These direct relationships not only allow us to collect your royalties as quickly and accurately as possible but also with as few fees as possible.
+We are able to collect from the remaining territories through reciprocal deals, sub-publishers, and local agents.

-Sometimes, we are able to collect on royalties earned before registration.
+Sometimes, we are able to collect royalties earned before registration.

 Royalty payment timelines

 Songtrust collects from a myriad of revenue sources, with each source paying out on their own timeline.

 When first signing up with Songtrust, it will take an average of 9-12 months before you see your first royalty payment.
 This is because, on average, it will take around 9-12 months before your catalog is fully registered globally.
 Once this step is complete, we then begin to receive and process payments from the various societies around the world.
 Once Songtrust receives royalties for your registered musical works, you will receive these earnings at the end of that quarter, so long as you accumulate enough royalties to make the $5 minimum payout.

 It is important to note that some societies prioritize based on total earnings--so the higher earners will be paid out faster.